Michalis-Michael/nxframe/README.md

 ## CPU profile

-NxFrame includes optional CPU profile support for more predictable realtime encode testing.
+NxFrame includes optional CPU profile support for more predictable real-time encode testing.

 A CPU profile is separate from the encoder preset.
 The encoder preset controls video/audio encoding.
 The CPU profile controls selected Linux CPU frequency/governor behavior before the sender pipeline starts.

-CPU profile support is intended for compact broadcast systems where thermal and power behavior must be controlled, for example a 1U Ryzen or Intel system running realtime x264 contribution encoding.
+CPU profile support is intended for compact broadcast systems where thermal and power behavior must be controlled, for example a 1U Ryzen or Intel system running real-time x264 contribution encoding.

+In the tested 1U Ryzen 7 9700X build, a single x264 contribution encode can run with the CPU capped around 4.0 GHz, keeping CPU package power around 40-45 W without affecting the observed real-time encode performance.
+Without the cap, the CPU may boost automatically to around 5.4-5.5 GHz, increasing package power to around 75 W and making the small 1U cooling system louder.

 The CPU profile helper can: